wanchain/cardanoCatalyst/project-1200245/milestone5/README.md

 For the Final Miletone, the acceptance criteria required that:

-1. a project closeout report;
-2. a final closeout video be published.
+1. a project closeout report and final closeout video be published.

 ## Project Closeout Report